 If these findings are correct, it means that man's appetite set him on the evolutionary path to global dominance -- an insatiable hunger that continues to shape the future for all life on this planet.

-Explore the links on the next page to learn even more about the relationship between humans and other apes.
+Explore the links below to learn even more about the relationship between humans and other apes.